Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Conclusions and Limitations

 To end things, let us discuss possible avenues for extension.
-Apart from the alternative merger rate models mentioned above, one can also explore the effects different power spectra $\mathcal{P}_\delta(k)$ may have on the local count and merger rate.
+Apart from the alternative merger rate models mentioned above, one can also explore the effects differently shaped power spectra $\mathcal{P}_\delta(k)$ may have on the local count and merger rate.
 In particular, spectra from various inflaton and quantum diffusion models~\cite{PhysRevD.96.063507, Pattison_2017, Biagetti_2018, Animali_2024} may introduce multi-modal peaks in the mass distribution, affecting clustering behavior~\cite{Animali_2024} and GW constraints.
 Introducing a variable collapse threshold $\delta_c(\sigma_r)$ may also be interesting, as Ref.~\cite{PhysRevD.109.123538} includes the possibility of it in their correlation model.
+On the low-redshift detection front, our results would be improved by accounting for foreground astrophysical signals and spin dynamics.
+The latter would necessitate the incorporation of accretion into the model, while we expect the former to only affect the constraints for masses above $M_\mathrm{PBH} \sim 1\,M_\odot$.
 Finally, we remark that GW constraints are not the only constraint class that can change if we involve clustering.
 Constraints from lensing observations may be impacted~\cite{Belotsky2019} if light, same-mass PBHs happen to form in close clusters.
 Similarly, the clustering evolution of PBHs~\cite{Luca_2020_2} may have to be re-examined for the case of PBH binaries with $q > 1$.
+The possible dynamics and orbital disruption of severely unequal mass ratio PBH binary systems needs to be explored in detail, especially once late-time structure formation effects are incorporated into the model.